White-nose Syndrome Adaptive Management Strategy

 Neither WNS nor the fungus that causes the disease has yet to be confirmed in the Rocky Mountain Region.
 The adaptive management approach includes proactive measures to limit the likelihood of introducing the fungus to caves in the region and protect bat populations before the disease arrives.

 For national forests and grasslands in the Rocky Mountain Region, most caves are open to public access with some important requirements and exceptions:

 - Registration is required to access caves that are open.

 - Clothing and equipment used in states/provinces where white-nose syndrome is found or suspected are prohibited.
-The current map of states / provinces where white-nose syndrome has been confirmed can be found on by following this link on the WhiteNoseSyndrome.org or WhiteNoseSyndrome- map web page.
+A current map of where white-nose syndrome has been confirmed is online at WhiteNoseSyndrome.org or WhiteNoseSyndrome- map

 - Decontamination procedures following US Fish and Wildlife Service protocols are required by everyone to enter any and all caves.

 - All known cave hibernacula are closed during the winter hibernation period.

 View required decontamination procedures, cave registration, and forest orders listing closed caves.

 Since its discovery in 2006, WNS has caused the death of more than 5 million bats in eastern North America.
 The disease is caused by a fungus, Geomyces destructans, that was first documented in North America in New York during the winter of 2005-06.
 The fungus thrives in cool, moist environments common in caves and mines.
 These locations are also favored by bats when they hibernate each winter.